When I heard Chris Rock say, “I won’t work colleges anymore, because they’ve gotten too conservative,” I paused.

 In his own words: Not in their political views — not like they’re voting Republican — but in their social views and their willingness not to offend anybody.
 Kids raised on a culture of “We’re not going to keep score in the game because we don’t want anybody to lose.”
 Or just ignoring race to a fault.
 You can’t say “the black kid over there.”
 No, it’s “the guy with the red shoes.”
 You can’t even be offensive on your way to being inoffensive.”

-This frightened me, because if an icon like Chris Rock had to be worried about offending kids, what hope is there for a comedian of my limited stature?
+This frightened me, because if an icon like Chris Rock had to be worried about offending kids at college comedy shows, what hope is there for a comedian of my limited stature?